 The osteopathic physician must:

-- elicit the patient’s view of the concern, complaint, or issue.
+- elicit the patient’s view of the concern or reason for presentation.

-- elicit the essential information regarding medication and allergy histories, social history, family history, sexual history, developmental milestones, and psychosocial issues that contribute to the patient’s behaviors or condition.
+- elicit the essential information that contributes to a patient’s presentation, including medication and allergy histories, social history, family history, sexual history, developmental milestones, and past medical and surgical histories.

-- elicit the essential information regarding mechanism of injury and disease presentations and/or biomechanical influences that contribute to the patient’s condition.
+- the mechanism of injury and disease presentations and/or biomechanical influences that contribute to the patient’s condition.

-- adapt the gathering of information effectively to the situation and interview patients, families, and caregivers in various clinical settings.
+- adapt the gathering of information effectively to the situation and interview relevant individuals in various clinical settings, which may include patients, family members, caregivers, and other members of their support community.

 - gather information regarding health promotion and disease prevention through medical history-taking and physical examination regarding the biomedical, biomechanical, and biopsychosocial issues that contribute to health and disease.

-- explore the patient’s beliefs, concerns, expectations, and literacy about health and disease while considering contextual factors such as the patient’s age, gender, culture, literacy, sexual orientation, spirituality, and economic background.
+- explore the patient’s beliefs, concerns, expectations, and literacy about health and disease while considering contextual factors such as their age, gender, culture, literacy, sexual orientation, spirituality, and economic background.

 DEFINITION

-The osteopathic physician must formulate a differential diagnosis based on the patient evaluation and epidemiologic data, prioritize diagnoses appropriately, and determine the nature of the concern or complaint in the context of the patient’s life cycle and in a variety of health care settings.
+The osteopathic physician must formulate a differential diagnosis based on the patient evaluation and epidemiologic data, prioritize diagnoses appropriately, and determine the nature of the concern in the context of the patient’s unique circumstances and in a variety of health care settings.

 MEASURED OUTCOMES